devtut/generate/docs/algorithm/getting-started-with-algorithm.md

 ---
-metaTitle: "Algorithm - Getting started with algorithm"
+title: "Algorithm - Getting started with algorithm"
 description: "A sample algorithmic problem, Getting Started with Simple Fizz Buzz Algorithm in Swift"
+tags: ["algorithm", "swift", "fizzbuzz"]
+date: 2026-01-27
 ---

 # Getting started with algorithm

 ## A sample algorithmic problem

 An algorithmic problem is specified by describing the complete set of **instances** it must work on and of its output after running on one of these instances.
 This distinction, between a problem and an instance of a problem, is fundamental.
 The algorithmic **problem** known as **sorting** is defined as follows: [Skiena:2008:ADM:1410219]